rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 ## Counteropinions and other notes

-@joshtrippler [argued against reordering struct fields](https://github.com/rust-rfcs/unsafe-code-guidelines/issues/11#issuecomment-417953576), suggesting instead it would be better if users reordering fields themselves.
+@joshtripplet [argued against reordering struct fields](https://github.com/rust-rfcs/unsafe-code-guidelines/issues/11#issuecomment-417953576), suggesting instead it would be better if users reordering fields themselves.
 However, there are a number of downsides to such a